Economy of Asia: Recent reforms in China

 Following a Third Plenum of the Central Committee of the Chinese Communist Party in 2013 China revealed plans for several sweeping social and economic reforms.
 The government would relax its one-child policy to allow single-child parents to have two kids.
 This reform was implemented as a response to the aging population of China and provide more labor.
 The government also reformed the hukou system, allowing the labor force to become more mobile.

 The reforms will make financial loan systems more flexible encouraging increased economic involvement of private firms.
 Additionally, state-owned enterprises will be required to pay higher dividends to the government.
 The benefits of this will go to Social Security.
 Reform also allows farmers to own land for the first time ideally encouraging farmers to sell their land and move to cities which will boost consumerism and increase urban work force.

 On April 10, 2014, China Securities Regulatory Commission (CSRC) and Securities and Futures Commission (CSRC) made a Joint Announcement about the approval for the establishment of mutual stock market access between Mainland China and Hong Kong.
 Under the ‘Connect Program’, the Stock Exchange of Hong Kong Limited and Shanghai Stock Exchange will establish mutual order-routing connectivity and related technical infrastructure to enable investors to invest in Chinese equities market directly.
 On November 17, 2014, the program officially launched with the approvals from Beijing.

-The 'Connect Program' is an initiative with significance to both Hong Kong and Mainland.
-It brings another opportunity for the growth of the Hong Kong securities market.
-More importantly, it provides, for the first time, a feasible, controllable and expandable channel to investors to invest in both Hong Kong and Mainland, in addition to current schemes including QDII, QFII, AND RDFII programs.
+The 'Connect Program' is an initiative for Hong Kong and Mainland China.
+It aims to aid the growth of the Hong Kong securities market, while also providing a channel for investors to invest in both Hong Kong and Mainland, in addition to current schemes including QDII, QFII, AND RDFII programs.